cardano-foundation/CIPs/CIP-0118/README-implicit.md

 fees for all transactions.
 Since the maximum zone size is the same as max transaction size, the per-transaction component fee is only required to be paid once per zone.
 The collateral must always include the per-transaction amount in addition to the script-execution amount of fees.
-Collected collateral always covers fees for all scripts executed in the entire zone prior to the failing script.
-This is ensured by the checks in the `ZONE` transition.
+Collateral collection works as before.

 **Scripts can inspect other transactions in the zone**.
 The `requiredTxs` field allows users to specify additional transactions on which a given transaction